Energy Efficiency Day and Distributed Energy Resources

 How You Can Celebrate Energy Efficiency Day

 As we mentioned, industrial pollution is the leading cause of climate change.
 Still, there is much that we can do to help mitigate climate change on an individual level.
-For example, consumers can opt in to demand response initiatives.
+For example, consumers can opt in to demand flexibility initiatives.
 These initiatives involve bring your own device (BYOD) strategies that allow each consumer the opportunity to participate in their own way.
 That might include energy-efficient smart devices like thermostats, water heaters, or charging stations.

 Additionally, there are hundreds of small steps we can all take to engage in Energy Efficiency Day.
 Whenever possible, drive less and walk more.
 Purchase less single-use items that involve plastics or other materials that lead to greater pollution.
 If the weather is nice, crack a window.
 If you can, engage in tech refurbishing programs designed to reduce the adverse effects of planned obsolescence.